Alcachofraz/Xinada/README.md

 # Xinada

-My plugin is free for everyone to use.
-Feel free to donate, though ;)
+My plugin is free for everyone to use, but feel free to donate, if you feel like it ;)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?hosted_button_id=LR9UAGCU57HWG)